pchanho/pear-Chanho-Park/README.md

   -	Only allows user access to the account if credentials match (redirect to home page)

 ### Question 6
+The conversation system allows users to create create conversations based on a topic, once this has been done, 2 participants can join a chat room and have a conversation.
+Initially our team decided to group the message functionality and the conversation functionality into one big function in our deliverable 2.
+However, we realised that the scope of the tasks involved was too large and as a result decided to tackle the conversations aspect of our application as the second feature to be implemented.
+We will detail the features involved below

+Create Conversation form
+-Requires users to enter a category and topic as input -Users can also optionally upload a conversation picture -In the case that a user does not want to upload an image or an image upload error occurs, a default image will be used in place.

+Home form
+-Displays the various conversations buttons that users can click to join -Users can view the topic, category and topic image on these buttons to preview the conversation before they enter.

+Chat form:
+-Displays a messaging UI that will faciliate a conversation -Displays the conversation image
+-messages are currently hardcoded but will be implemented for the final product

 ### Conversation